Alban2701/my_universe_doc/backend/README.Docker.md

 ### Building and running your application

-When you're ready, start your application by running:
+When you're ready, start your database in docker with:
-`docker compose up --build`.
+`docker compose up -d`.

+Next, you must start the server with :
+``

 Your application will be available at http://localhost:8000.